pinedamg/mage2dock/DOCUMENTATION/content/documentation/index.md

 <br>
-## I see a blank (white) page instead of the Magento 'Welcome' page!
+## I see a blank (white) page instead of the Laravel 'Welcome' page!

-Run the following command from the Magento root directory:
+Run the following command from the Laravel root directory:

 ```bash
 sudo chmod -R 777 storage bootstrap/cache